tomhiskey/tom-personal-site-jekyll/portfolio/taking-care-internal-tools-farewill.md

 Before the project, we benchmarked the system usability score at 66.
 One of our goals was to reach a score of 70.
 We achieved this, reaching a score of 72 at the end of September, a few weeks after launch.
 (The [system usability scale](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html) is one way of measuring the usability of a product.)

 A second goal was to ensure that all new cases were run through Backstage (none on Trello) by the end of September.
 We achieved this on 10 October.

-We measured the average time from the initial fact find call to referral to our legal partners (a key metric for us and customers).
-Before the project it was 19 days.
-After the project, it was 6.1 days!

 ###  Reflections